-There are occasions when children's emotions are heightened due to their experiences.
+There are occasions when children's emotions are heightened as a result of their experiences.
 Difficult behaviour may also be distressed behaviour.
 The child may be in crisis.

 When they feel this way, they are no longer in control of their behaviour.
-They may (for example): tip or shove furniture, kick or throw objects, refuse to go to their classroom, leave the classroom (without permission), run onto the school grounds (without permission), attempt to leave the school grounds (without permission), attempt to leave the school grounds (without permission), cry uncontrollably, shout at other children or adults.
+They may (for example): tip or shove furniture, kick or throw objects, refuse to go to their classroom, leave the classroom (without permission), run onto the school grounds (without permission), attempt to leave the school grounds (without permission), cry uncontrollably, shout at other children or adults.
 When this occurs, we will use language and phrases to help the child return to an emotional state where they can make helpful choices so that the child feels ready to discuss what has happened.
-The following tactics and phrases (de-escalation script) should be used to help structure the conversation.
+The follow tactics and phrases (de-escalation script) should be use to help structure the conversation.